Aymen-Besbes/fine-tuned-bart-summarization/README.md

 ## ⚙️ Fine-Tuning Details

-We fine-tuned `facebook/bart-large-cnn` using Hugging Face’s `Seq2SeqTrainer` on the enhanced dataset.
+I performed simulated fine-tuning of  `facebook/bart-large-cnn` using Hugging Face’s `Seq2SeqTrainer` on the enhanced dataset.
+**Note**: Given the small dataset size, this fine-tuning process is intended to demonstrate the model adaptation workflow and training configuration rather than produce a fully generalized model.

 ### ✅ Training Arguments Used